Stinchon Promoted to Brigadier General

 |0

-This work, Stinchon Promoted to Brigadier General [Image 4 of 4], by Erich Ryland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Stinchon Promoted to Brigadier General, by Adam Lowe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.